DNA Testing Accuracy: How Reliable Are DNA Tests?

 Before we dive into the accuracy of DNA testing, it’s important to understand how the process works.
 DNA testing analyzes specific regions of a person’s DNA to identify variations that may be linked to certain health conditions or ancestry.

 There are different types of DNA tests, including autosomal, Y-DNA, and mitochondrial DNA testing.
-Autosomal testing looks at a person’s entire genome, while Y-DNA and mitochondrial DNA testing focus on specific parts of the genome that are passed down from either the father or mother.
+Autosomal testing examines a person’s entire genome.
+Y-DNA and mitochondrial DNA testing focus on specific parts of the genome.
+These parts are passed down from either the father or mother.

 Factors That Can Affect DNA Test Accuracy